Great honor for Kitty Q: The game app wins Spanish Game Award & is nominated for important German media awards

 All files may be used freely for reporting about the game app Kitty Q with copyright notice.

 More information about the app can be found on the corresponding website: https://katzeq.app

 Contact for journalists

 Cluster of Excellence ct.qmat

-The Cluster of Excellence ct.qmat–Complexity and Topology in Quantum Matter is a joint research collaboration by Julius-Maximilians-Universität Würzburg and Technische Universität (TU) Dresden since 2019.
+The Cluster of Excellence ct.qmat – Complexity and Topology in Quantum Matter is a joint research collaboration by Julius-Maximilians-Universität (JMU) Würzburg and Technische Universität (TU) Dresden since 2019.
 More than 270 scientists from 34 countries and four continents perform research on topological quantum materials that reveal surprising phenomena under extreme conditions such as ultra-low temperatures, high pressures, or strong magnetic fields.
 If it becomes possible to exploit these unusual properties under ambient conditions, they will serve as a foundation for revolutionary quantum chips and new types of technological applications.
-The Cluster of Excellence is funded within Excellence Strategy of the federal and state governments-as the only cluster in Germany that traverses federal state boundaries.
+The Cluster of Excellence is funded by the Excellence Strategy of the Federal and State governments – as the only cluster in Germany that traverses federal state boundaries.